kk69njit/HelloWorld/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+### **Describe any challenges encountered while building the app:**

+The challenge mostly came from finding where exactly to fit the different pieces of the app.
+Additionally, implementing the weather particles was a bit confusing at first as well.
+Once that was sorted though, it was just a matter of making sure everything looked relatively nice.

+## Credits

+* Credit to DevilAkuma on Zedge for the background image,
+* Credit to CityPNG for the Neon Cloud icon.
+* Credit to MatteoBattilana for [WeatherView](https://github.com/MatteoBattilana/WeatherView)

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2023 Karan Komal

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.